 During your menstrual cycle, your body can play some tricky games with your weight loss progress.
 Hormones like progesterone kick into high gear before your period, leading to water retention and that all-too-familiar bloated feeling.
 Plus, let’s not forget those pesky cravings that have us reaching for snacks more often.

 So, if you hop on the scale and notice a little bump up in weight, don’t stress – it’s just your body doing its thing, and it doesn’t mean your hard work isn’t paying off.
 Remember, these changes are just temporary visitors and won’t stick around long-term.
 Keep this in mind, and don’t let those pre-period days throw you off your weight loss game!

 If you’re stressed out at work or because of other issues going on in your life, your body is going to have a high level of cortisol running through it.
 Cortisol is both normal and important for the body, but when it is exposed to cortisol for longer periods of time, it starts to cause negative effects, like stubborn fat that won’t budge no matter how good your diet and exercise regime is.
 So, once you get your stress under control, you might find the weight starts slipping off, too.

 Top Tip: A healthy mind equals a healthy body.
 It’s a balance.
 Take care of your mental health, and your physical health will follow.

-There are a range of health issues which may prevent you from losing weight, even when you’re doing all the other “right things”.
-Diabetes, PCOS, Hypothyroidism, Depression, and hormonal changes can all make it difficult to lose weight.
+There are a range of health issues that may prevent you from losing weight, even when you’re doing all the other “right things”.
+Diabetes, PCOS, hypothyroidism, depression, and hormonal changes can all make it difficult to lose weight.
 For this reason, if you are struggling to lose weight, it’s important you speak to a health professional to rule out any health conditions you may have.